cmeiklejohn/cmeiklejohn.github.io/_posts/2019-05-23-stateful-serverless-database-example.markdown

 With each of these requests, the ```WaitForCompletionOrCreateCheckStatusResponseAsync``` call will wait the maximum amount of time for the request to finish, and if the request hasn't finished, will return a URL containing the location to poll waiting for completion.

-We will also create a class ```WriteOperation``` to represent a write in the system and to encapsulate the value we want to write along with the key.
-Here is the implementation of that class, which is straightforward, and used as part of the PUT operation.

 ```c#
 public class WriteOperation
 {